Andhika-GIT/GIGIH-midterm-assigment-BE/readme.md

 - run `mongosh`, it should run the local server for mongoDB
 - run `use youtube` to create new database called "youtube"
 - run `load( "query/createCollections.js" )` to create 4 collections (video, product, user, comment)
-- run `load( "query/insertVideo.js" )` to insert data into video collection
+- run `load( "query/insertVideo.js" )` to insert document into video collection
+- you could also insert document into comment or product collection by using endpoint listed down below
-- open new terminal and run `npm run start` to start local server
+- open new terminal and run `npm run dev` to start development local server

 create `.env` file and add these variabel